Building a modern marketing tech stack: essential tools and tips

 Attribution: Breaks down the customer journey

-Touch-based attribution tools identify the touchpoint that led to a conversion, whether that’s an ad, email open, social media post, or a website interaction.
+Touch-based attribution tools illuminate the digital touch points that happen in the path to conversion, whether that’s an ad click, email open, social media click, or a website interaction.

 While touch-based attribution is helpful for understanding customer journeys, it isn't the best methodology for assessing your campaign performance.